-Same as Tier 1 determinations listed above plus the following:
+Same as Tier 1 determinations listed above plus the following review for the equipment changes:

-If Direct Transfer Trip (DTT) was identified in original CESIR, no additional study or screening is needed.
+If Direct Transfer Trip (DTT) or other anti-islanding mitigations such as reclose blocking was identified in original CESIR, no additional study or screening is needed.
 Project may proceed accordingly.

-If no DTT, utility must perform Anti-Islanding screening to determine potential impacts of new inverter configuration manufacturers.
+If no DTT was required, utility must perform Anti-Islanding screening again to confirm potential impacts of the new inverter configuration and/or manufacturers.

 If project passes Anti-Islanding screen, Project may proceed accordingly.

-If project fails Anti-Islanding screens, the project will need to be re-studied with a full CESIR including additional cost and timeframes.
+If project fails Anti-Islanding screens, the project may require a detailed Risk of Islanding study including additional cost and timeframes.
 The utility and applicant will follow the same procedure as above for the new study.